Matt Albers: Minor leagues

-Albers made his professional debut in 2002 with the Rookie-level Martinsville Astros, going 2–3 with a 5.13 earned run average (ERA) in 13 starts.
-He then spent the next three seasons climbing up the Single-A ranks, spending a season each with the Tri-City ValleyCats, Lexington Legends and Salem Avalanche.
-Albers started the 2006 season with the Corpus Christi Hooks of the Class AA Texas League, posting a 10–2 win–loss record with a 2.17 ERA in 19 starts.
+Albers made his professional debut in 2002 with the rookie–level Martinsville Astros, going 2–3 with a 5.13 earned run average (ERA) in 13 starts.
+He then spent the next three seasons climbing up the Single–A ranks, spending a season each with the Tri-City ValleyCats, Lexington Legends and Salem Avalanche.
+Albers started the 2006 season with the Corpus Christi Hooks of the Double–A Texas League, posting a 10–2 win–loss record with a 2.17 ERA in 19 starts.